 This holiday price hike is a huge deal for inventory planning.
 Sending way too much stock before the holidays, especially for items that don’t fly off the shelves, is a classic, and very costly, rookie mistake.

-Below is the Amazon monthly storage fee structure for non-dangerous and dangerous goods.
+Below is the Amazon monthly storage fee structure for non-dangerous and dangerous goods as of Q3, Sept, 2025.

 3. Aged inventory surcharge